The wait for this down-home breakfast is definitely worth it

-Dottie's is one of San Francisco's few diner experiences where you'll actually want to eat the pastries (because they're freshly made and mind-blowing), but in particular, get the house-made cinnamon pecan roll and the pecan French toast.
+Dottie's is one of San Francisco's few diner experiences where you'll actually want to eat the baked goods (because they're freshly made and incredible), but in particular, get the house-made cinnamon pecan roll and the pecan French toast or the grilled chili-cheddar cornbread with jalapeño jelly.

 Start with a cocktail (the Park Paloma is a favorite), then order the avocado toast (seeded whole wheat, chile, lemon, sea salt) to share.
 As far as a main?
 You’ll be tempted to get the Marlowe burger because... well... it’s the Marlowe burger, but skip it this ONE time and get the cast iron-baked farm eggs with sautéed kale and shiitake, jamón Serrano, and Gruyère instead.